mezleca/elter_music_bot/README.md

 - stop: stop
 - pause: pause
 - skip(id): skip the current song or skip a specific song from the queue by specifying the id.
 ex: .skip 2 (skip the third song in the queue)
+- volume: set the volume ( 0 - 1 range )

+# todo
+- fix lag while adding a new song (probally something about the ytsearch)
+- improve queue design
+- make download faster

 is youtube only (for now).